CPK Insurance

 The decision to lease onto a motor carrier or operate under your own authority has significant implications for your insurance costs.
 Understanding the financial differences between these two operating models helps you make an informed decision about which path is right for your situation.

 Leased owner-operators, who operate under a carrier's authority, generally have lower total insurance costs because the carrier provides primary liability and cargo coverage.
-The owner-operator's direct insurance expenses typically include physical damage coverage at $2,000 to $4,500 per year and non-trucking liability at $300 to $800 per year, for a total direct cost of roughly $2,300 to $5,300 annually.
+The owner-operator's direct insurance expenses typically include physical damage coverage and non-trucking liability, for a total direct cost that depends on truck value, deductible, and use.
 However, these figures do not tell the whole story.
 The motor carrier deducts a portion of the owner-operator's settlement or pay to cover the cost of providing liability and cargo coverage.
-These deductions typically range from $150 to $400 per week, adding $7,800 to $20,800 per year in indirect insurance costs.
+These deductions add indirect insurance costs over the course of a year.
 When you add the direct and indirect costs together, the total insurance expense for a leased owner-operator is often comparable to that of an independent operator.

 New owner-operators face the highest insurance costs regardless of which operating model they choose.
 Carriers and insurers view new entrants as higher risk due to the lack of an established safety track record.
-Insurance premiums for owner-operators in their first two years of operation are typically 30 to 50 percent higher than for those with three or more years of clean operating history.
+Insurance premiums for owner-operators in their first years of operation are typically higher than for those with a longer clean operating history.
 CPK Insurance advises new owner-operators to factor this premium surcharge into their business planning and to focus intensely on building a clean safety record during these critical early years.

 Factors That Affect Owner-Operator Insurance Premiums

 Insurance carriers evaluate a comprehensive set of risk factors when pricing policies for owner-operators.
 Your driving record and experience level are the most heavily weighted factors.
-Carriers typically pull your motor vehicle report going back three to five years and evaluate every violation, accident, and suspension on record.
+Carriers typically pull your motor vehicle report and evaluate every violation, accident, and suspension on record.
 Major violations such as DUI, reckless driving, or leaving the scene of an accident can make you uninsurable in the standard market, forcing you to seek coverage from high-risk or surplus lines carriers at significantly higher premiums.

 Your CDL experience and the length of time you have operated as an owner-operator directly affect pricing.
-Carriers generally want to see a minimum of two years of CDL experience, and those with less than two years face limited market availability and higher rates.
-Owner-operators with five or more years of clean experience consistently receive the best pricing.
-Your age also factors into the equation, with operators under 25 or over 70 sometimes facing higher premiums or limited market access.
+Carriers generally want to see established CDL experience, and those with less experience face limited market availability and higher rates.
+Owner-operators with more years of clean experience consistently receive better pricing.
+Your age also factors into the equation, with very young or older operators sometimes facing higher premiums or limited market access.

 The type of truck you operate influences your physical damage premiums.
 Newer trucks with higher values cost more to insure, but very old trucks can also be problematic because they are more prone to mechanical failures that contribute to accidents.
 The make and model of the truck matters as well, with some manufacturers and configurations associated with better safety records than others.
 Your operating radius is another significant factor.
-Long-haul owner-operators who travel coast to coast face more exposure than regional operators who stay within a 500-mile radius of their home base.
+Long-haul owner-operators who travel farther from their home base face more exposure than regional operators who stay closer to it.

 The type of freight you haul impacts both your liability and cargo insurance costs.
 Hauling general dry freight in a van trailer is the most straightforward and generally least expensive to insure.
 Refrigerated freight, flatbed loads, oversized cargo, and hazardous materials each introduce additional risk factors that increase premiums.
 Your CSA scores, which reflect your compliance with safety regulations as tracked by FMCSA, are increasingly used by insurance carriers as a rating factor.
 Poor scores in categories like unsafe driving, hours of service, or vehicle maintenance can significantly increase your premiums.